Joolace/DBDReshadeLauncher/README.md

 ## 📃 License

-This project is open-source under the GNU License 3.0 License.
+This project is open-source under the GNU License 3.0.